watson-developer-cloud/assistant-with-discovery-openwhisk/README.md

     wsk action create conversation actions/conversation.js --web true wsk action create discovery actions/discovery.js --web true

+<li>Edit the [actions/conversationParams.json](actions/conversationParams.json) and [actions/discoveryParams.json](discoveryParams.json) to include your usernames, passwords, environment_id's and collection_id for the Conversation and Discovery services (found in Bluemix).</li>

+    {
+    "username": "<your Conversation service username>",
+    "password": "<your Conversation service password>",
+    "workspace_id": "<your workspace id for your Conversation demo instance>" }

+    {
+    "username": "<your Discovery service username>",
+    "password": "<your Discovery service password>",
+    "workspace_id": "<your workspace id for your Discovery demo instance>", "collection_id": "<your environment id for your Discovery demo instance>" }

 <li>Create a sequence using the two actions:</li>

     wsk action create conversation-with-discovery-sequence --sequence conversation,discovery